 Why are quick results from point-of-care (POC) testing important in healthcare?

 Quick POC results help doctors make fast treatment plans.
-This improves care by cutting down wait times and needing less blood.
+This improves care by reducing wait times and requiring less blood.
 It also makes patients happier.

 What are the benefits of POC glucose testing?

-POC glucose testing gives fast, reliable results.
+POC glucose testing provides fast and reliable results.
 It’s easy to use, portable, and affordable.
-This is vital for keeping blood sugar levels stable in hospitals, which can lower risks and deaths.
+This is vital for maintaining stable blood sugar levels in hospitals, which can reduce risks and deaths.

 How does the ACCU-CHEK Inform II system measure blood glucose levels?

 The ACCU-CHEK Inform II system uses a special enzyme to turn glucose into a signal.
-This signal shows how much glucose is in your blood.
+This signal indicates the amount of glucose in your blood.

 What essential equipment is needed for glucose POC testing?